pwinckles/cassette-beasts-explorer/README.md

 Currently, this project is a searchable index of Cassette Beast species and moves.
 I may or may not create a more feature rich GUI for it in the future.

+All of the data used in this project was sourced from the excellent [Cassette Beasts wiki](https://wiki.cassettebeasts.com).

 ## Install

 Java 17 or later is required.